Indecomposable continua as Higson coronae: Introduction

-In the first part of this paper, we consider spaces whose Higson coronae are indecomposable continua.
-For example, the ray $\Ray=[0,\infty)$ is known as such a space, that is, the Higson corona $\nu \Ray$ of the ray $\Ray$ is known to be a non-metrizable indecomposable continuum \cite{IT}.
-This is closely related to the fact that the Stone-\v{C}eck remainder $\beta\Ray\setminus \Ray$ of the ray is a non-metrizable indecomposable continuum \cite{Bellamy}, where $\beta\Ray$ denotes the Stone-\v{C}eck compactification of $\Ray$.
-For a non-compact locally connected generalized continuum $X$, Dickman \cite{DICK} gave a characterization that the Stone-\v{C}eck remainder $\beta X\setminus X$ is an indecomposable continuum if and only if $X$ has the strong complementation property.
+In this paper, we consider spaces whose Higson coronae are indecomposable continua.
+For example, the ray $\Ray=[0,\infty)$ is known as such a space, that is, the Higson corona $\nu \Ray$ of $\Ray$ is known to be a non-metrizable indecomposable continuum \cite{IT}.
+This is closely related to the fact that the Stone-\v{C}ech remainder $\beta\Ray\setminus \Ray$ of the ray is a non-metrizable indecomposable continuum \cite{Bellamy}, where $\beta\Ray$ denotes the Stone-\v{C}ech compactification of $\Ray$.
+For a non-compact locally connected generalized continuum $X$, Dickman \cite{DICK} gave a characterization that the Stone-\v{C}ech remainder $\beta X\setminus X$ is an indecomposable continuum if and only if $X$ has the strong complementation property.
 The ray $\Ray$ is coarsely equivalent to the subspace $\N\subset \Ray$ of natural numbers.
 Hence, the Higson corona $\nu \N$ of $\N$ is homeomorphic to $\nu \Ray$ since coarsely equivalent spaces have homeomorphic Higson coronae.
 Thus $\nu \N$ is an indecomposable continuum.
-As this example shows, when trying to characterize a space whose Higson corona is an indecomposable continuum, not only the local properties of the space but also the connectivity of itself does not make sense.
-Therefore, we try to characterize spaces whose Higson coronae are indecomposable continua not by intrinsic but by extrinsic.
-Proceeding the study, we found that for some class of non-compact proper metric spaces, the Higson corona $\nu X$ of $X$ is an indecomposable continuum if and only if $X$ is coarsely equivalent to $\N$.
-As a result, we characterize a space that is coarsely equivalent to either the space of natural numbers $\N$ or the space of integers $\Z$, using the indecomposability of the components of its Higson corona (Theorems \ref{thm:3.10} and \ref{thm:3.12}).
+We show that the reverse implication also holds for some class of proper metric spaces.
+More precisely, we show that for a non-compact proper metric space $X$ which is coarsely geodesic and has coarse bounded geometry, if the Higson corona $\nu X$ of $X$ is an indecomposable continuum then $X$ must be coarsely equivalent to $\N$.
+As a result, we give a characterization that, for a non-compact proper metric space $X$ which is coarsely geodesic and has coarse bounded geometry, the Higson corona $\nu X$ of $X$ is an indecomposable continuum if and only if $X$ is coarsely equivalent to $\N$.
+Moreover, we characterize a space which is coarsely equivalent to the space of integers $\Z$ using the indecomposability of the components of its Higson corona.
+Then we apply these characterizations to finitely generated groups.